 The MPPR on diagnostic imaging services applies to the TC services.
 It applies to both TC-only services and to the TC portion of global services.
-Full payment is made for the service with the highest TC payment under the Medicare Physician Fee Schedule (MPFS); subsequent services are paid at 50 percent of the TC when furnished by the same physician (including physicians in a group practice) to the same patient in the same session on the same day.
+The service with the highest TC payment under the MAR is paid at the lower of billed charges or the MAR, subsequent services are paid at the lower of billed amount or 50 percent of the TC MAR when furnished by the same physician (including physicians in a group practice) to the same patient in the same session on the same day.

 The MPPR also applies to the PC services.
-Full payment is made for each PC and TC service with the highest payment under the MPFS.
-For subsequent procedures furnished by the same physician (including physicians in a group practice) to the same patient in the same session on the same day payment is made at 95 percent.
+Full payment is the lower of billed charges or the MAR for each PC and TC service with the highest MAR.
+For subsequent procedures furnished by the same physician (including physicians in a group practice) to the same patient in the same session on the same day payment is made at the lower of billed charges or 95 percent of the MAR.
 See example below under Reimbursement Guidelines for CPT Modifiers.